Don’s Gippsland ride

 After checking in, we headed to the camp kitchen opposite our rooms to continue what is a well-established tradition of whisky, beer and talking a lot of shite.
 It was during this session that Mark S was presented with a ‘Fishing for Floaters Poop Game’ acknowledging his part-time role as a lifeguard at the Rosebud Swimming Pool where some of the little patrons, from time to time, have little accidents that need to be fished out.
 I do believe he was honoured to be recognised which will, no doubt, aid him in practising his technique at the pool.

-Refreshed, we all headed up the hill to the Port Campbell hotel (another tradition) for a hearty meal, lots of banter and a great night had by all with lots of laughs.
+Refreshed, we all headed up the hill to the Port Campbell hotel (another tradition) for a hearty meal, lots of banter and a great night had by all with lots

 Thursday morning, after some had gone for their walks, we rose to a beautiful sunrise and headed up the hill again to a local café for a welcome coffee and wholesome breakfast, where the banter from the previous night continued.
 Muzz is well known as the sun god, but I have to be at least the sun god’s apprentice, as we were blessed with two great days of riding.